Zielflugstaffel 12: History

 In 1925, the Fliegerkompanie 12 was founded.
 From 1939 to 1950 the unit used aircraft of the type Morane D-3801.
 In 1945, the squadron was renamed to Fliegerstaffel 12.
 The original coat of arms of Fliegerstaffel 12 was a white Halberd with the number 12 on the blade and black wings on the handle against a red background.

 With the De Havilland D.H.
-100 Vampire the unit received their first jet aircraft in 1952 and operated it as a combat squadron until 1970.
-Then the Fliegerstaffel 12 became designated a target squadron and was renamed Zielflugstaffel 12.
+100 Vampire the unit received their first jet aircraft in 1952 and operated it as a combat squadron until being transferred to the De Havilland Venom, which was the aircraft flown around the beginning of 1970.
+Most likely the squadron ceased to exist sometime after that year.

+The Fliegerstaffel 12 was formed again after disbandment of the Zielfliegerkorps 5 and became a designated target squadron by the name Zielflugstaffel 12.
 The Zielflugstaffel 12 continued to use the Vampire until 1990 as a target aircraft.
 Some Vampires received a black and orange paint scheme.
 A black and yellow scheme was hardly ever used.
 Additionally, Zielflugstaffel 12 operated the C-3605 aircraft as target tug, which remained in use until 1987.
 From 1990 to 1994 the Hawker Hunter replaced the Vampires as a target aircraft, carrying laser reflectors.
 The C-3606 was replaced as a tug in 1987 by the PC-9.
 In 1994 the F-5E Tiger took over the task of the Hawker Hunter at the Zielflugstaffel 12.